-HORIBA Scientific) were used.
+PL Characterization: Steady-state PL was measured by a Horiba Fluorolog system with a monochromatized Xe lamp as the excitation source.
+To acquire transient PL, a time-correlated single photon counting detector and a pulsed near infrared laser diode (DD-830L, DeltaDiode, 820 nm, HORIBA Scientific) were used.
 The sample was illuminated 15° with respect to the surface normal.
-The photoluminescence was collected at 75° with respect to the surface normal and measured with a iHR320 spectrometer (HORIBA Scientific, 600 grooves/mm, 1000 nm blaze wavelength) and InGaAs photodetector (S1-H10330-75).
+The photoluminescence was collected at 75° with respect to the surface normal and measured with a iHR320 spectrometer (HORIBA Scientific, 600 grooves mm-1, 1000 nm blaze wavelength) and InGaAs photodetector (S1-H10330-75).

-PL QY measurements.
-The measurements were performed by using a Quanta-Phi integrating sphere of the Fluorolog system.
+PL Quantum Yield Measurements: The measurements were performed by using a Quanta-Phi integrating sphere of the Fluorolog system.
 Prior to the measurements, the detector was calibrated for spectral variance with a Newport white light source to ensure accurate values.

-TA measurements.
-A regeneratively amplified Yb:KGW laser (PHAROS, Light Conversion) was used to generate femtosecond laser pulses (1030 nm, 5 KHz repetition rate, ~200 fs).
-The majority of the beam power was used to pump an optical parametric amplifier (ORPHEUS, Light Conversion) to generate the pump laser (FWHM ~10 nm) which was passed through a chopper (pump repetition = 2.5 KHz).
+TA Measurements: A regeneratively amplified Yb:KGW laser (PHAROS, Light Conversion) was used to generate femtosecond laser pulses (1030 nm, 5 KHz repetition rate, \approx 200 fs).
+The majority of the beam power was used to pump an optical parametric amplifier (OR-PHEUS, Light Conversion) to generate the pump laser (FWHM \approx 10 nm) which was passed through a chopper (pump repetition = 2.5 KHz).
 The remaining portion of the 1030 nm beam was passed through a delay stage and focused through a sapphire crystal to generate a white light continuum probe in the NIR.
-The pump and probe beams were focused spatially and temporally through the sample at an angle of ~30° with respect to each other.
+The pump and probe beams were focused spatially and temporally through the sample at an angle of \approx 30° with respect to each other.
 The remaining probe light was directed into a commercial transient absorption spectrometer (Helios, Ultrafast Systems, InGaAs 256 pixels).
-Sample measurement was obtained with a pump power of 1000 μ W.
+Sample measurement was obtained with a pump power of 1000 μW.

-PXRD Measurements.
-PXRD measurements were conducted using a Rigaku MiniFlex 600 diffractometer (Bragg-Brentano geometry) equipped with a NaI scintillation counter detector and a monochromatized Cu K α radiation source (λ = 1.5406 Å) operating at a voltage of 40 kV and current of 15 mA.
+PXRD Measurements: PXRD measurements were conducted using a Rigaku MiniFlex 600 diffractometer (Bragg-Brentano geometry) equipped with a NaI scintillation counter detector and a monochromatized Cu K{α} radiation source ($\lambda = 1.5406$ Å) operating at a voltage of 40 kV and current of 15 mA.

-Transmission Electron Microscopy (TEM) Characterization.
-Bright-field TEM, high-resolution TEM, and scanning transmission electron microscopy high-angle annular dark-field (STEM-HAADF) images of the QD samples were acquired using a Hitachi HF-3300 transmission electron microscope operating at an accelerating voltage of 300 kV.
+Transmission Electron Microscopy (TEM) Characterization: Bright-field TEM, high-resolution TEM, and STEM-HAADF images of the QD samples were acquired using a Hitachi HF-3300 transmission electron microscope operating at an accelerating voltage of 300 kV.
 The samples were prepared by drop casting diluted solutions of NCs onto carbon-coated 200 mesh copper grids.

-High-Resolution TEM and Energy Dispersive X-ray Spectroscopy.
-The characterization was performed by using a JEOL JEM2200 image-corrected instrument operated at 200 kV and equipped with an in-column Omega energy filter and Bruker Quantax 400 EDX system with a 60 mm2 XFlash detector.
-Partial HRTEM and EDS characterization were taken on a ThermoFisher Scientific Titan Cubed Themis G2 300 transmission electron microscope with an acceleration voltage of 300 kV and equipped with a Super-X4 probe super energy spectrum.
+High-Resolution TEM and Energy Dispersive X-Ray Spectroscopy: The characterization was performed by using a JEOL JEM2200 image-corrected instrument operated at 200 kV and equipped with an in-column Omega energy filter and Bruker Quantax 400 Energy-dispersive X-ray spectroscopy (EDX) system with a 60 mm2 XFlash detector.
+Partial high-resolution transmission electron microscopy (HRTEM) and EDX characterization were taken on a ThermoFisher Scientific Titan Cubed Themis G2 300 transmission electron microscope with an acceleration voltage of 300 kV and equipped with a Super-X4 probe super energy spectrum.